-Dr. Otero was was born and raised in Puerto Rico where her family still resides.
-She attended undergraduate school in PR and every year she visits with her family to observe major holidays.
+Dr. Rosa Otero was born and raised in Puerto Rico where her family still resides.
+She attended undergraduate school in Puerto Rico and every year she visits with her family to observe major holidays.
 Several years ago, she took a group of students to experience what her country has to offer.
 She has also traveled to other islands of the Caribbean and to Central America and Europe.

 Dr. Otero is married to Todd Shoaf, who is from Winston-Salem, and they have two children: Dania (10) and Loucas (4).
-They also have a cat, Felito who is 13 years old (as long as their marriage).
-Dr. Otero lives on a cattle farm that has been in her husband’s family for over 80 years in Davidson County.
+They also have a cat, Felito, who is thirteen years old (as old as Dr. Otero's marriage).
+Dr. Otero lives on a cattle farm in Davidson County that has been in her husband’s family for over eighty years.
 Every year they go to Puerto Rico during Christmas and celebrate with her family in order to preserve some of her traditions and pass them to her children.
 Epiphany is observed to honor the Three Wise Men’s visit to Jesus.
-Children in PR and in many countries in Latin America wake up on the 6th of January to a house full of presents.
-Obviously, my children truly enjoy this tradition.
+Children in Puerto Rico and in many countries in Latin America wake up on the sixth of January to a house full of presents.
+Obviously, her children truly enjoy this tradition.